itsee-birmingham/standalone_collation_editor/README.md

 * Optional project setting *witnessDecorators* added.
 This is not available at the services level as the data will be specific to each project.
 The structure is explained above in the optional project settings section.
 If data is provided then all hands from that witness will have the label appended after them in the hover overs of the collation editor.
 This was introduced to provide an easy way to see a group of manuscripts when the grouping was not otherwise made obvious in the sigla.
 The specific example from the New Testament is the use of a superscript K to make commentary manuscripts more easily identifiable.

 * Optional services and project setting *omCategories* added which allows the user to specificy a set of labels as strings to use as subcategories for om readings.

+* Optional services and project setting *allowJoiningAcrossCollationUnits* added which, if set to true, allows readings to be joined across collation unit boundaries.
+The collation editor itself only sets a flag on the reading to identify the join.
+It is up to all exporters to respect this in the export.
+There is no sanity checking on the flags, they relly on the editor being accurate.